Mindexperiment/wing/README.md

 ## Usage

 After you install the package you can use the power of metadata in your models.

+### Creation

 Let's assume we want to extends our `Article` instance with specific SEO metadata values.

 ```php